tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 2. **Specify system witness settings**

     - Witness type: **Cloud witness** in this tutorial.
 If you have an odd number of machines, it will be **No witness**.
-    - Azure storage account name: Click **Create new** and enter globally unique storage account name on **Storage account name**.
+    - Azure storage account name: Click **Create new** and enter a globally unique storage account name in **Storage account name**.
 Use the default value for other fields.
 Then click **Create**.

-        > **Tip:** Azure Local deployment needs the following settings on the newly create Storage account.
-You should check the settings before go forward if your organization disabled/disallow the setting by policy.
-In some cases, the organization provides special tags to except the policy.
+        > **Tip:** Azure Local deployment needs the following settings on the newly created Storage account.
+You should check the settings before going forward if your organization disables/disallows the setting by policy.
+In some cases, the organization provides special tags to exempt the policy.
         > - Allow public access from all networks
         > - Allow storage account key access